 Pepper Park Pier is located in Chula Vista, next to the Sweetwater River Channel and the San Diego shipyard.
 It is essential to mention that due to the proximity of the river channel, it is not recommended to fish here after a rainstorm.
 This is because the water’s salinity will drop considerably, and the fish will move to saltier water.

 Bayside Pier is located right outside Chula Vista Harbor.
-One side of the pier faces the harbor, with the other side faces San Diego Bay.
+One side of the pier faces the harbor, and the other faces San Diego Bay.
 The outside of the dock has better luck than the inside.
 Here you will find the bare minimum when it comes t fishing because there are no sinks.

 Tijuana River National Estuarine Research Reserve